milenap11/portfolio/README.md

 ## :rocket: Walkthrough

 Welcome to my brand new portfolio!
-Here you can find my projects, including my previous work as UX/UI designer, my contact and a little bit of information about me.
+Here you can find my projects, including my previous work as UX/UI designer, my contact, resume and a little bit of information about me.

 ## :pencil: User Stories